DonTseTse-Docker-templates/CentOS7_dhcpd/README.md

 - [StackOverflow question whether dumb-init is really needed](https://stackoverflow.com/questions/37374310/how-critical-is-dumb-init-for-docker)

 # systemd integration on the Docker host: systemd-docker & dumb-init
-If the Docker host runs on a Linux OS using `systemd`, it makes sense to run the Docker containers as systemd services (not to be confused with the `systemd` inside the container, which never runs).
-Tools like [systemd-docker](https://github.com/DonTseTse/systemd-docker) allow to improve integration: it makes `systemd` supervise the actual container process instead of the client process.
-When issuing a `systemctl stop` or `systemctl restart`, `systemd` sends a termination signal (`SIGTERM`) to the process, which, if the container would not use `dumb-init`, would be ignored and leave `systemd` puzzled.
-With `dumb-init`, both `systemd-docker` and the container shut down properly.
+If the Docker host runs on a Linux OS using `systemd`, it makes sense to run the Docker containers as `systemd`
+services (not to be confused with the `systemd` inside the container, which never runs).
+Tools like [systemd-docker](https://github.com/DonTseTse/systemd-docker) allow to improve integration: it makes `systemd` supervise the actual container process instead of the Docker client process.
+The integration into `systemd` also shows the purpose of `dumb-init` - without it, the container would ignore termination signals, which leaves `systemd` helpless when it tries to shutdown such a container.

 # How-to
 ## Image build